micaelmz/medium-bloggy/README.md

   - **CRD Comments:** A registered user can create, read, and delete comments made on any post.
 Again, commenting makes use of the CKEditor, allowing the user to create rich, well-presented content.
   - **Random Quote Generator:** As this is a blogging site, I thought it would be a nice feature for the user to see a random quote for further inspiration.
-The quote is located in the footer, and a fresh one is loaded on loading the page.
+The quote is located in the footer, and a fresh one is retrieved on loading the page.

 <br/>